Find Affordable College Courses

 Indianapolis, IN

 Our 2023 rankings named Ivy Tech Community College the most popular school in the Great Lakes Region for mental and social health services students working on their associate degree.
-Located in the city of Indianapolis, Ivy Tech Community College is a public college with a fairly large student population.
+Located in the city of Indianapolis, Ivy Tech Community College is a public college with a very large student population.

 Women make up 88% of the mental health services majors at the school.